sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 ## Minimalist setup

-If you want to configure to run with a minimal CPU and RAM profile, and use it *only* as a SDR decoder but without any mapping or stats/graph websites, without MLAT connections or MLAT-hub, etc., then do the following:
+If you want to use `ultrafeeder` *only* as a SDR decoder but without any mapping or stats/graph websites, without MLAT connections or MLAT-hub, etc., for example to minimize CPU and RAM needs on a low CPU/memory single board computer, then do the following:

 * in the `ULTRAFEEDER_CONFIG` parameter, remove any entry that starts with `mlat` or `mlathub`.
 This will prevent any `mlat-client`s or `mlathub` instances to be launched.
 If you want to connect the `mlat-client`(s) to external MLAT servers but you don't want to run the overhead of a MLATHUB, you can leave any entries starting with `mlat` in the `ULTRAFEEDER_CONFIG` parameter, and set `MLATHUB_DISABLE=true`
 * Set the parameter `TAR1090_DISABLE=true`.
 This will prevent the `nginx` webserver and any websites to be launched